 Pupils are encouraged not to view languages in isolation, and cross-curricular activities include the use of ICT in the classroom.
-The Department offers trips and exchanges to France, China, Spain and Germany on an annual basis.
+The Department offers trips or exchanges to France, China, Spain and Germany on an annual basis.

 The Department also administers a Language Scholarship fund, which allows successful senior pupils to travel abroad to improve their skills.